RaunakN28/RaunakN28/README.md

 - 👋 Hi, I’m @RaunakN28
 - 👀 I’m interested in Artificial Intelligence and Web Development
-- 🌱 I’m currently learning HTML and CSS
+- 🌱 I’m currently learning Front End Development
 - 💞️ I’m looking to collaborate on JavaScript, HTML and CSS
 - 📫 How to reach me ---> raunaknegi02@gmail.com